 - 2019: Toyota Children's Petting Ranch and Corral

-In addition to these new exhibits, substantial improvements have been made to Zoo facilities, including handicap accessibility as defined by ADA standards, as well as improvements to restrooms, shade structures, walkways, food outlets, picnic areas, animal areas and exhibit space.
+In addition to these new habitats, substantial improvements have been made to Zoo facilities, including handicap accessibility as defined by ADA standards, as well as improvements to restrooms, shade structures, walkways, food outlets, picnic areas, animal areas and habitat space.
 Public reaction to the Zoo’s renaissance has been tremendous, making the Fort Worth Zoo one of the most popular attractions in the Dallas/Fort Worth area.
 The Zoo has been ranked the No. 5 zoo in the nation by USA Travel Guide

 , the No. 1 attraction in the DFW Metroplex by Zagat